Requirements for a Bachelor's Degree

 A student must fulfill all degree requirements for graduation within 10 academic years from the date of matriculation at the University.

-Except for students transferring to Hopkins after their first year at another institution, all Whiting School of Engineering (WSE) students are required to complete a first-year seminar (FYS) with a grade of S. These courses are designed to foster academic curiosity, build meaningful connections among peers and faculty, promote exchange of views across disciplines, and lay the foundation of critical thinking that students will build on throughout their time at Hopkins.
+Except for students transferring to Hopkins after their first year at another institution, all Whiting School of Engineering (WSE) students are required to complete a First-Year Seminar (FYS) or a Design Cornerstone course with a grade of S. These courses are designed to foster academic curiosity, build meaningful connections among peers and faculty, promote exchange of views across disciplines, and lay the foundation of critical thinking that students will build on throughout their time at Hopkins.

 1. A 3-credit seminar designed around the unique interests of a faculty member:

-Providing a discussion-based inquiry into an academic discipline or debate, these courses are capped at 12 students and are graded S/U. They are offered only in the fall, and may not be designated as writing-intensive.
+Each seminar course provides a discussion-based inquiry into an academic discipline or debate.
+These courses are capped at 12 students and are graded S/U. They are offered only in the fall semester.
 Students may choose to take a seminar taught by faculty in WSE (EN.501.xxx), or in Krieger School of Arts and Sciences (AS.001.xxx).

-2. A 2-credit seminar focused on multidisciplinary engineering design:
+2. A 2-credit Design Cornerstone course focused on multidisciplinary engineering design:

-These hands-on courses introduce students to approaches various disciplines use to define design problems and contextualize user needs, plan and complete experiments, manage projects, and build prototypes.
-These seminars are capped at 15 students and are graded S/U. They are offered in fall and spring semesters.
-They may not be designated as writing-intensive.
+This hands-on course introduces students to approaches used in various disciplines to define design problems and contextualize user needs, plan and complete experiments, manage projects, and build prototypes.
+This courses is capped at 15 students per section and is graded S/U. It is offered in fall and spring semesters with the course number EN.501.124.

-WSE students who receive a U grade in their FYS must enroll and satisfactorily complete a 2- credit seminar focused on multidisciplinary design (described above) in their second year.
+WSE students who receive a U grade in an FYS must enroll and satisfactorily complete a 2-credit Design Cornerstone course (described above) in their second year.

 Students who change their primary major from the Krieger School of Arts and Sciences to the Whiting School of Engineering may use the satisfactory completion of a KSAS FYS to meet the WSE FYS requirement.